Home » Screening and Intervention Programs » FASD Screening and Modifications to Treatment Programs

 Screening and Modifications to Treatment

-individuals should be correctly identified and the substance abuse treatment approach should be modified based on the understanding of how their brain processes information.
+For outcomes to improve, individuals need to be correctly identified and the substance abuse treatment approach should be modified based on the understanding of how their brain processes

-The Life History Screen that has been developed has been published in the International Journal of Alcohol and Drug Research in an article titled "Screening in Treatment
+information.
+The Life History Screen has been developed to assist providers in this process.
+Published in the International Journal of Alcohol and Drug Research in an article titled

-Programs for Fetal Alcohol Spectrum Disorders that Could Affect Therapeutic Progress."2 Further study needs to be completed to assess the psychometric utility of this screen.
+"Screening in Treatment Programs for Fetal Alcohol Spectrum Disorders that Could Affect Therapeutic Progress,"2 the Life History Screen will require further study to assess its psychometric

-The modifications to treatment have been described in the Journal of Addiction Medicine in an article titled "The impact of prenatal alcohol exposure on addiction treatment."3
+utility.
+Modifications to treatment have been described in the Journal of Addiction Medicine in an article titled "The impact of prenatal alcohol exposure on addiction treatment."3 This

 1. Streissguth, A.P., Barr, H.M., Kogan, J., & Bookstein, F. L. (1996).
 Understanding the Occurrence of Secondary Disabilities in Clients with Fetal Alcohol Syndrome (FAS) and Fetal